sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

       **PHOTOGRAPHER** | Michael Smith\
       **VIDEOGRAPHER** | Joseph Henshaw\
       **COMMITTEE LIAISON** | Steven King
+metaTitle: American Idiot plays at the Bridewell Theatre from 4-14 May 2022
 metaDescription: American Idiot, part of Sedos' 2022 season of London musicals and plays, runs at the Bridewell Theatre from 4-14 May 2022.
 The show is an energy-fuelled rock musical based on the Grammy Award-winning album